marcelinebenao634-svg/python-project-group2/README.md

-# AfriTour - Tourism Management System
+AfriTour - Tourism Management System

-## 1. Project Title and Description
+1. Project Title and Description

-**AfriTour** is a Python-based tourism management system designed to promote tourist destinations in Burkina Faso.
+AfriTour is a Python-based tourism management system designed to promote tourist destinations in Burkina Faso.
 The application simulates a travel agency platform with two distinct user roles:

-- **Tourist**: Can browse tourist sites, specify travel preferences, search for accommodations by region, and make reservations with automatic price calculation and receipt generation.
+- Tourist: Can browse tourist sites, specify travel preferences, search for accommodations by region, and make reservations with automatic price calculation and receipt generation.
-- **Employee**: Has access to a management dashboard to view system statistics, update site security levels, modify accommodation prices, and search the database.
+- Employee: Has access to a management dashboard to view system statistics, update site security levels, modify accommodation prices, and search the database.

 The system features intelligent site sorting based on user preferences, geographic filtering for accommodations, and demonstrates core Object-Oriented Programming principles including inheritance, encapsulation, and polymorphism.

----

-## 2. How to Run the Project
+2. How to Run the Project

-### Prerequisites
+ Prerequisites
-- **Python Version**: Python 3.6 or higher
+- Python Version: Python 3.6 or higher
-- **Required Modules**: None (uses only Python standard library)
+- vscode python extension

-### Installation and Execution Steps
+Installation and Execution Steps

- **Clone or download the repository**:
    ```bash
    git clone <repository-url>
    cd afriTour*